Key Takeaways

 When we evaluate a case, we assess early whether the facts support punitive damages.
 If they do, that becomes part of our litigation strategy.
 We preserve evidence.
 We take discovery aimed at uncovering the company's internal practices.
 We develop themes that resonate with juries.

 Even if punitive damages aren't ultimately awarded, the threat influences settlement.
 Insurers settle cases to limit exposure.
-When that exposure includes potentially uncapped punitive damages—plus the reputational damage of a public trial exposing their practices—the settlement calculus shifts.
+When that exposure includes a higher-category punitive claim—plus the reputational damage of a public trial exposing their practices—the settlement calculus shifts.

 The Intersection With Oklahoma Statutory Law